spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-registration.md

 The playbook can install and configure [matrix-registration](https://github.com/ZerataX/matrix-registration) for you.

+⚠️ **Warnings**:

-**WARNING**: this is a poorly maintained and buggy project.
+- This is a poorly maintained and buggy project.
 It's better to avoid using it.

-**WARNING**: this is not related to [matrix-registration-bot](configuring-playbook-bot-matrix-registration-bot.md)
+- This is not related to [matrix-registration-bot](configuring-playbook-bot-matrix-registration-bot.md)

 > matrix-registration is a simple python application to have a token based Matrix registration.